Literature: Captain Underpants

 George: Well, it looks like this is the end.

 Harold: Maybe not.
 Maybe the blade will fall and slice through our ropes and not harm us at all.

 George: I doubt it.
 That kind of thing only happens in really lame adventure stories.

 Suddenly the blade fell and sliced through the ropes, not harming George or Harold at all.
 The two boys looked at each other and decided it was best not to comment on the situation.

-Hot Skitty-on-Wailord Action: Implied with Sulu the Bionic Hamster and Crackers and pterodactyl at the end of book 11, and grossly lampshaded by the boys.
+- Hot Skitty-on-Wailord Action: Implied with Sulu the Bionic Hamster and Crackers the pterodactyl at the end of book 11, and grossly lampshaded by the boys.

 Harold: "But that doesn't make sense!"